 Take a tour of an open air "Vernissage" market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
 Stop at the popular fruit market "Shouka" to buy traditional sweets and dried fruits.
 Overnight in Yerevan.

-Continue to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
+Breakfast.
+Drive to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
 Visit the Main Cathedral of Echmiadzin, the oldest state-built church in the world, having been built by St. Gregory the Illuminator in 303 AD (UNESCO World Heritage Site).
 Attend the colorful service of the Holy Liturgy, which attracts a numerous visitors and pilgrims from around the world.

 Drive back to Yerevan.
 En route to Yerevan visit ruins of the 7th century Zvartnots Temple (UNESCO World Heritage Site).
 Zvartnots Cathedral was destroyed by an earthquake in 930 AD, and was lost to history until its discovery in the early 20th century.